MyreMylar/pygame_sdl2_isometric_demo/readme.md

 Unfortunately it does not yet make use of vanilla Pygame SDL2, I've had to add a little special sauce to get the demo to it's current state.

-Assuming you have managed to get your hands on an appropriately altered version of Pygame SDL2 though, you should be able to run this code and see something like this:
+Assuming you manage to grab and install my branch of Pygame SDL2 though, you should be able to run this code and see something like this:

 ![current_build screen shot](https://i.imgur.com/Bzcfomq.png)